COVID-19 vaccinations are being rolled out in a phased approach

 Vaccination information reported to the Australian Immunisation Register is uploaded automatically to My Health Record.

-Your record now also displays a consolidated immunisation view, so you can see details of all immunisations, including your first COVID-19 vaccination received, and next vaccination due date (if required).
+Your consolidated immunisation view shows details of all immunisations, and next vaccination due date (if required).
+You can also view and download proof of vaccination.

 Find out how to access My Health Record through myGov or view your information using an app